NC State Wolfpack men's basketball: Norm Sloan era (1967–1980)

 Just a week after Maravich's exit, former Wolfpack basketball and football player Norm Sloan was hired as the new head coach.
 In 1967–68, his first season, Sloan's team finished the regular season third in the ACC with a 9–5 conference record.
-State made it as far as the ACC championship game before losing to North Carolina 87–50, but it was the Pack's semifinal game against tenth-ranked Duke that is most remembered.
-Sloan realized that his team was vastly undersized against the Blue Devils.
+State made it as far as the ACC championship game before losing to North Carolina 87–50, but it was the Pack's semifinal game against 10th-ranked Duke that is most remembered.
+Sloan realized his team was vastly undersized against the Blue Devils.
 He decided, however, to use the Wolfpack's quickness to its advantage and keep the ball away from the Duke players for as much of the game as possible.
 Using a tactic he coined "stall-ball," Sloan instructed his players to hold the ball at halfcourt and slow the game down as much as possible.
 The final result was the lowest scoring game in ACC Tournament history.
 Duke led 4–2 at halftime and the Wolfpack held the ball for more than 13 straight minutes in the second half.
 In the end, State prevailed 12–10.

 The following season marked another historic first in the Wolfpack program, as on December 2, 1968, Al Heartley debuted as the school's first African-American basketball player.
-Heartly had a solid three-year career at NC State and was named a team captain as a senior.
+Heartley had a solid three-year career at NC State and was named a team captain as a senior.

 Tom Burleson, Monte Towe, and David Thompson were key members of NC State's 1974 national championship team.

 NC State won Sloan's first ACC title, and sixth overall, in Sloan's third season, 1969–70.
 The team finished the regular season at 23–7 overall and third in the conference.
 In the conference championship game, the Pack defeated third-ranked South Carolina 42–39 in double overtime.
-With the victory, the Wolfpack was invited to its first NCAA Tournament in five years.
+With the victory, the Wolfpack were invited to its first NCAA Tournament in five years.
 State received a bye in the first round of the tournament and lost its first game to St. Bonaventure in the semifinals, 80–68.
 In the Eastern Regional third-place game, the Pack defeated Niagara, 108–88.
-Despite State's quick exit from the tournament, Sloan's squad finished the season ranked tenth in the AP poll, its first end-of-the-season ranking since being ranked sixth following the 1958–59 season.
+Despite State's quick exit from the tournament, Sloan's squad finished the season 10th in the AP poll, its first end-of-the-season ranking since being ranked sixth following the 1958–59 season.